Tractable Approximation of Labeled Multi-Object Posterior Densities: Numerical Studies

-This subsection presents a similar but progressively more challenging scenario in which observations have additional uncertainty due to the possibility of merged measurements.
-Specifically, the multi-object likelihood function is not of the standard form \eqref{eq:likelihood_func} but takes a more general form to accommodate measurement merging \cite{beard2015}.
-The merged measurement likelihood considers all partitions of the conditional set of objects.
+This subsection presents a similar but progressively more challenging scenario in which merged measurements introduce additional inter-object correlations.
+Specifically, the multi-object likelihood function is not of the standard form \eqref{eq:likelihood_func} but takes a more general form to accommodate measurement merging \cite{beard2015} by considering all partitions of the set of objects.
 Each element or group of a given partition generates at most one merged measurement.

 Given a set of objects $\boldsymbol{X}_{k}$ at time $k$, a \textit{partition} $\mathcal{U}(\boldsymbol{X}_{k})$ of $\boldsymbol{X}_{k}$ is a disjoint collection of subsets of $\boldsymbol{X}_{k}$, whose union is equal to $\boldsymbol{X}_{k}$.
 Denote $\mathcal{P}(\boldsymbol{X}_{k})$ the set of all partitions of $\boldsymbol{X}_{k}$, the multi-object likelihood function is given by \cite{beard2015}